fightforthefuture/votebot-www/app/_states/id.md

 ## Voter ID

-A registered voter must either present a photo ID or sign a Personal Identification Affidavit to vote.

-Forms of acceptable photo ID may be any one of the following: Idaho driver’s license or Idaho ID card, U.S. passport or federal photo ID card, tribal photo ID card, or a current student photo ID, issued by an Idaho high school or post secondary education institution.
+You will need to show photo ID to vote in Idaho.
+Acceptable forms include: Idaho driver’s license or Idaho photo ID card; US passport or federal photo ID card; tribal photo ID; or a current student photo ID issued by an Idaho high school or postsecondary education institution.

-If a voter is not able to show an acceptable ID, the voter will be given the option to sign the Personal Identification Affidavit.
-After signing the Affidavit, the voter will be issued a ballot to be tabulated with all other ballots.
+Voters without ID: If you are not able to show ID, you will be given the option to sign the Personal Identification Affidavit in order to cast a ballot.